 Abstract

 1 – Phylogenies comprises an essential source of information for evolutionary and ecological studies.
 They allow to investigate hypothesis from trait patterns evolution to the relationship among evolutionary diversity and ecosystem functioning.
-However, for some groups, like fishes, get a phylogenetic hypothesis that include all species of interest in a local can be a difficult task, hindering studies involving this group, mainly in Neotropical region.
+However, for some groups, like fishes, obtain a phylogenetic hypothesis that include all species of interest in a local assemblage can be a difficult task, hindering studies involving this group, mainly in tropical region.

 2 – In order to facilitate the obtention of phylogenetic information for bony fish in a standardized and reliable way we developed the R package FishPhyloMaker.
-FishPhyloMaker automatize the mega-tree procedure by inserting and subsetting fish species taking as the backbone phylogeny the most inclusive phylogenetic hypothesis for fishes.
-The insertion is made through a sequential and interactive procedure that facilitate its use by non-specialists in the group.
+FishPhyloMaker automatize the insertion procedure of absent species using the most comprehensive phylogeny of finned-ray fishes as a backbone.
+The insertion is made sequentially, following the taxonomy hierarchy of species and the user can choose if the insertion will be done through an interactive procedure or automatically, facilitating the use of FishPhyloMaker package by non-specialists in the group.

-3 – Here we presented the main functions of FishPhyloMaker package and demonstrated how dated phylogenies can be easily generated for a local pool of species of different sizes.
-We also show how the insertions can be mapped in the phylogenetic tree, allowing to identify phylogenetic gaps in the relationships of species of the local pool.
+3 – We presented the main functions of FishPhyloMaker package, FishTaxaMaker and FishPhyloMaker(), that together allows for the assessment of validity of species names and generate dated phylogenies for a local pool of species, respectively.
+We also show how the insertions can be mapped in the phylogenetic tree, allowing to identify phylogenetic gaps in the relationships of species of the local assemblages.

-4- FishPhyloMaker facilitate the generation of phylogenetic trees for the most diversified group of vertebrates, which will expand the range of evolutionary and ecological questions that can be addressed using bony fishes as a study model (mainly in community phylogenetic studies).
-Also, the functionalities allowing to identify Darwinian shortfalls in the evolutionary relationships.
+4- FishPhyloMaker facilitates the generation of phylogenetic trees through a reliable and reproducible way for the most diversified group of vertebrates.
+The package adopt well known rules of insertion which will expand the range of evolutionary and ecological questions that can be addressed using bony fishes as a study model (mainly in community phylogenetic studies).
+Also, will allow to identify shortfalls in the evolutionary relationships of fish species.

 Introduction

-Phylogenies have been widely used in ecology, particularly in the last 20 years with the development of theoretical frameworks (e.g. Webb et al. 2008, Felsenstein 1985) numerical methods and software (Webb et al., 2008) These tools facilitate the use of large sets of phylogenetic information allowing the investigation of issues in different areas of ecology and evolution, and advancing our knowledge at different scales of investigation.
-The current research agenda in ecology and evolution almost always involves the use of a phylogenetic information.
+Phylogenies have been widely used in ecology, particularly in the last 20 years, mainly due to the development of theoretical frameworks (e.g. Webb et al. 2008, Felsenstein 1985), numerical methods and software (Webb et al., 2008), advancing our knowledge at different scales of investigation.
+Currently, research agenda in ecology and evolution almost always involves the use of a phylogenetic approach, from species level to a macroecological scale, which makes mandatory the presence of a comprehensive phylogenetic tree (for traits (e.g. Maestri et al. 2017); invasion ecology (Pinto-Ledezma et al., 2020); metacommunity ecology (Pillar & Duarte, 2010); biodiversity and ecosystem functioning (Molina-Venegas et al. 2021))